Climate and Weather of Belgium

-Belgium has a temperate oceanic climate and it owes this climate to the influence of the North Sea.
-The sea water has a cooling effect on the country's weather during the summer.
-During the winter months, it prevents temperatures from dropping too drastically.
+Belgium has a temperate oceanic climate, primarily due to the influence of the North Sea.
+The sea water has a cooling effect on the country's weather during the summer months, while in winter, it prevents temperatures from dropping too drastically.

-In general, this means mild winters and cool summers with an average annual temperature of 10°C. During the warmest month, July, in Belgium, the average temperature ranges from moderate in Botrange with 17°C to high in Antwerp with 24°C. Minimum nighttime temperatures generally drop to 14°C in Antwerp and 9°C in Botrange.
+In general, this results in mild winters and cool summers, with an average annual temperature of 10°C. During the warmest month, July, the average temperature in Belgium ranges from moderate in Botrange at 17°C to high in Antwerp at 24°C. Minimum nighttime temperatures generally drop to 14°C in Antwerp and 9°C in Botrange.

-In the summer Belgium may suffer from thunderstorms moving north from France.
-If a high-pressure area is coming from the south, there's a chance for wonderful warm summer weather in Belgium.
+In the summer, Belgium may experience thunderstorms moving north from France.
+If a high-pressure system arrives from the south, there is a chance for wonderful warm summer weather in Belgium.

-In the winter, there can be significant climate differences between the coastal region and the hills of the Ardennes.
-While it remains well above freezing along the coast, it can freeze and snow in the Ardennes at the same time.
-During the coldest month January in Belgium, the average temperature ranges from very low in Botrange with 0°C to low in Antwerp with 7°C. Minimum nighttime temperatures generally drop to 2°C in Antwerp and -4°C in Botrange.
+During winter, significant climate differences can be observed between the coastal region and the hills of the Ardennes.
+While temperatures along the coast remain well above freezing, the Ardennes can experience freezing temperatures and snowfall at the same time.
+In January, the coldest month in Belgium, the average temperature ranges from very low in Botrange at 0°C to low in Antwerp at 7°C. Minimum nighttime temperatures generally drop to 2°C in Antwerp and -4°C in Botrange.

-The best time to visit Belgium is in general from May until the end of September.
-City trips can be done year round.
+The best time to visit Belgium is generally from May until the end of September.
+However, city trips can be enjoyed year-round.

 1. Yearly average minimum and maximum temperatures